Kurai27/2020_5BI_Team5_ChatDocumentation/docs/test_case_specification.md

 Test ID | 1.3
 ---|---
-Title | Incorrect User Dara
+Title | Incorrect User Data
 Feature  | Login to the chat server with the application Objective | Confirm that invalid username and password denies access to the website and prompts a retry Setup | Windows device has the Project: Chat Protocol code and a proper python interpreter